FelixOgutuOdhiambo/FelixoOgutuOdhiambo/README.md

 # Felix Ogutu Odhiambo

+> Turning aviation data into strategy, and strategy into impact.

 ## 👋 About Me
 Jambo! 👋

-I’m an aviation analytics professional with a background in statistics and over four years of experience using data to inform decisions across the airline ecosystem ✈️📊
+I’m an aviation analytics professional with a background in statistics and 4+ years of experience using data to support decision-making across the airline ecosystem ✈️📊

-My work sits at the intersection of **data, operations, and strategy**, where I translate complex datasets into clear insights that support planning, improve performance, and drive more efficient airline operations.
+I work at the intersection of **data, operations, and strategy**, translating complex datasets into insights that improve performance and efficiency.

 ---

 ## ✈️ Aviation Focus
-I take a **system-wide view of aviation**, applying analytics across key areas:

-- **Network & Commercial** → route performance, demand patterns, capacity optimization
+- **Network & Commercial** → route performance, demand, capacity optimization
-- **Operations** → on-time performance, delays, aircraft utilization
+- **Operations** → on-time performance, delays, utilization
-- **Maintenance & Reliability** → technical performance, downtime, efficiency
+- **Maintenance** → reliability, efficiency
-- **Financial Performance** → cost structures, profitability, resource allocation
+- **Financials** → cost, profitability
-- **Sustainability** → emissions and operational efficiency
+- **Sustainability** → efficiency, emissions

 ---

 ## 🚀 What I Do
-- Turn data into insights that guide **strategic and operational decisions**
+- Turn data into **decision-ready insights**
+- Support planning through **forecasting and analysis**
 - Identify performance gaps and optimization opportunities
-- Support planning through **forecasting, scenario analysis, and data modeling**
-- Improve efficiency by simplifying processes and enabling faster decision cycles
+- Enable faster, more effective decision-making

 ---

-## 📈 Impact & Value
+## 📈 Impact
-My work is focused on **outcomes, not just analysis**:

-- Supporting smarter **network and capacity decisions**
+- Improved **network and capacity decisions**
-- Improving **operational efficiency and reliability**
+- Enhanced **operational efficiency and reliability**
-- Enhancing **profitability through data-informed strategies**
+- Stronger **profitability insights**
-- Enabling leadership teams to make **clear, timely decisions**
+- Clearer **decision support for leadership**

 ---

-## 🧠 How I Think
+## 🧠 Approach
-I approach problems from a **decision-first perspective**:

-- What decision needs to be made?
+- Define the decision
-- What data supports that decision?
+- Use data to support it
-- What are the trade-offs and business impact?
+- Evaluate trade-offs and impact

-This approach allows me to move beyond reporting into **decision intelligence and strategy support**.

 ---

 ## 🌍 Current Focus
-- Building end-to-end aviation analytics use cases
+- End-to-end aviation analytics
-- Strengthening capabilities in forecasting and optimization
+- Forecasting and optimization
-- Expanding into **system-level and strategic planning**
+- Strategic and system-level planning

 ---

-## 🎯 Long-Term Direction
-Developing toward becoming a **data-driven aviation leader**, bridging:

-- analytics and business strategy
-- operational detail and executive decision-making
-- short-term performance and long-term growth

----

 ## 🤝 Let’s Connect
-Open to collaboration on aviation analytics, strategy, and decision-driven initiatives.
+Open to collaboration on aviation analytics and strategy.

 - [LinkedIn](https://www.linkedin.com/in/felixogutu889/)
 - [GitHub](https://github.com/FelixOgutuOdhiambo)